Martin Ledwith: Stage career

-Ledwith's first role after leaving RADA was in the Royal Court production of "The Future Is Betamax" at the Ambassadors Theatre in London's West End.
+Ledwith's first role after leaving RADA was in the Royal Court production of The Future Is Betamax at the Ambassadors Theatre in London's West End.

 His most recent stage role was as Sir Arthur Conan Doyle in Harvey Weinstein's production of Finding Neverland directed by Rob Ashford at the Curve theatre, Leicester.

 Screen career

-Ledwith's first screen role was in "The Crow Road" (BBC) in 1996.
+Ledwith's first screen role was in The Crow Road (BBC) in 1996.

 He is probably best known for his regular roles in two TV series.
-In "Heartbeat" (Yorkshire Television), he played the role of cheating philanderer, Andy Ryan in series 9 (1999).
+In Heartbeat (Yorkshire Television), he played the role of cheating philanderer Andy Ryan in series 9 (1999).

-In 2001–2002, Ledwith was a regular in "Holby City"(BBC) playing the part of Father Michael, who committed suicide after having an illicit affair with a nurse.
+In 2001–2002, Ledwith was a regular in Holby City (BBC) playing the part of Fr Michael, who committed suicide after having an illicit affair with a nurse.

-Other roles have included guest appearances in "Taggart" (STV), "The Whistleblower" (BBC), "Monarch of the Glen" (BBC) and "Superbugs" (WGBH-TV Boston).
+Other roles have included guest appearances in Taggart (STV), The Whistle-Bowler (BBC), Monarch of the Glen (BBC) and Superbugs (WGBH-TV Boston).